esthesis-iot/esthesis-core/setup/dev/README.md

 - This chart will also create an `esthesis` Keycloak realm and install a PostgreSQL database to be used exclusively by Keycloak.
-- Once Keycloak is up and running, you need to create a user in `esthesis` realm, via Manage users > Add user.
+- Once Keycloak is up and running, you need to create a user in `esthesis` realm, via Manage > Users > Add user.
 Once the user is created, navigate to the user's Credentials tab and set a password.
   This is the user you can authenticate with in the frontend.
+The default administrator user is "esthesis-admin", so it is suggested you start by creating a user with this username.
 - You also need to set up a "system" user in Keycloak.
 This user is used for inter-service communication when a principal is not established (for example, when an external device is